kamenomagic/schismatic/pages/idioms/git/index.md

 title: Git
 ---

+## Rebase

+Most often, just use this:
+* `git pull --rebase origin master`

-Interactive rebase for the past 3 commits:
+Interactive rebase for the past 3 commits (to squash, delete, pick, etc.):
-`git rebase -i HEAD~3`
+* `git rebase -i HEAD~3`

 ---

 ## Tagging

+**Git tags are just branches that can no longer change; they behave almost the same as a branch.**
+There are annotated tags and lightweight ones, annotated tags can store author name, release notes, a message, and date.

 List existing tags:
 * `git tag`